tldr-pages/tldr/pages/linux/phar.md

 `phar info -f {{path/to/phar_file}}`

-- Sign a Phar file with a specific hash:
+- Sign a Phar file with a specific hash algorithm:

 `phar sign -f {{path/to/phar_file}} -h {{hash}}`